Powerpoint: routine in the dark

 Presentations behind the shield

-It sounds as if every speaker fundamentally and deliberately ignores his audience.
-The problems of free speech are often elsewhere: Many people find it literally a burden to have to speak in public.
+It sounds like every speaker disregards his audience on principle and on purpose.
+The problems with free speaking are often elsewhere: Many people find it a real burden to have to speak in front of an audience.

 Perhaps they cling so slavishly to Powerpoint, in order to overcome the unloved lecture by means of guilt without major injuries.
 And who would blame them?